 - How To Activate Your Windows

 You don’t lose your license by upgrading to Windows 11.
-Installing the Windows 11 software upgrade will not negatively affect your PC if you’re using Windows 10 and have a valid and activated Windows 10 license.
+Installing it upgrade will not negatively affect your PC if you have a valid and activated Windows 10 license.

 Keep reading to learn about Windows Activation and which activation method is the best for you.